rskottap/imfind/FINDME.md

 Using current SOTA models like [FlagEmbedding](https://github.com/FlagOpen/FlagEmbedding) for embedding text, [LLaVa v1.5](https://huggingface.co/llava-hf/llava-1.5-7b-hf) and [Blip Image Captioning](https://huggingface.co/Salesforce/blip-image-captioning-large) for image-to-text models for generating detailed image descriptions and [EasyOCR](https://github.com/JaidedAI/EasyOCR) for extracting any text in the images.

+All are open-source and local models, making it widely accessible and your data doesn't leave your device!

+The tools main goal is workflow optimization.
+Instead of spending say 10 min each time trying to search for some image manually, get a good approximation of where/what it could be in the top 10-15 results in a few seconds!

 **Given a description of an image you want to find, this library:**